 MT: What is the secret to keeping customers coming in?

 AF: As I said before, the client will come back because the food is really good and also we have very comfortable chairs and the environment makes you want to stay a bit longer.
 It´s cosy and pleasant to spend time here!

 MT: What are some of the challenges of being in a restaurant business?

-The cost of the goods and materials is high but we know we can’t charge high prices because nobody will pay for it, so we know we have to put the prices down to continues with the business.
+The cost of the goods and materials is high but we know we can’t charge high prices because nobody will pay for them, so we know we have to put the prices down to continue with the business.

 MT: What advice do you have for people starting out in the restaurant industry?

 AF: My advice to someone who´s starting a business now is to first study the market of your interest and be prepared to face the difficulties.
 Surround yourself by good people and always choose the best products.